JamesEmi/blog/README.md

 # J is typing...
 The GitHub repo for my technical blog - JCodes.
-It's a playground for my experiments with code, data, and narratives.
+It's a playground for my experiments with code, data, and narratives 🔮🔦

 *Powered by Quarto*